 Buxus is best trimmed with an ordinary pair of hedge shears.
 However, choose quality shears so that pruning remains a pleasure.
 It is also important to keep the blades razor-sharp.

 TIP: Regularly cleaning the blades with water reduces tarnish on the blades and makes cutting easier.

-Hedges and solid surfaces should be pruned with an electrical or motorised pruning shears.
-It is easier to keep a straight line with these.
-If the blades are kept sharp, the damage to the leaves is less than expected.
-These appliances also allow you to work a lot faster than handheld shears.
+Hedges and massifs are best trimmed with electric or motorised hedge trimmers.
+This allows you to shave and keep a straight line.
+If the blades are kept sharp, the leaf damage is not too bad.
+These devices also allow you to work much faster than with hand shears.